 To play the AFGL Tour and to receive Ranking Points, players must be a member of the AFGL or another FIFG Member Country and have their World Tour license.

-Foreign or Non-Resident players are not eligible for any US national title in any category or to represent Team USA in the FIFG FootGolf World Cup 2020.
+Foreign or Non-Resident players are not eligible for any US national title in any category or to represent Team USA.

 All tournaments will have a registration deadline as posted in the tournament registration.
 There may be a late fee applied for late registration as posted and cancelation fees may apply if the player cancels the registration.
 A cut-off date for canceling your registration is assigned to each tournament, please review this information carefully for the tournament you are registering for.
 See individual tournament information and be familiar with the cancelation and late registration dates and fees.